Get Help With VandySafe

 All VUMC Staff who have contact with blood/body fluid and/or direct contact with patients must also complete this course or equivalent training each year.

 (Please see the VUMC Annual Requirements for Staff for a complete list of lessons included in these two courses.)

 Other training provided in VandySafe is not included in orientation and new staff will need to complete that training within VandySafe as soon as practical after they are hired.
-Most of the VUMC staff training provided in VandySafe is assigned based on staff member responses to questions asked in the VandySafe Annual Training Profile.
+The Universal Safety Course and the Hazard Communication Standard Lesson are automatically assigned to all staff, including new hires, though most of the VUMC staff training provided in VandySafe is assigned based on staff member responses to questions asked in the VandySafe Annual Training Profile.

-Please note that the Profile assigns the Universal Safety and Patient Contact or Blood & Body Fluid Contact courses, in addition to other courses and lessons.
-This is why new VUMC staff who have just completed initial orientation training see the Universal Safety and Patient Contact or Blood & Body Fluid Contact courses listed once they take the Profile, even though they do not need to complete the online training until it is close to the anniversary of the date they completed orientation.
+Please note that the Profile assigns the Patient Contact or Blood & Body Fluid Contact Course, in addition to other courses and lessons.
+This is why new VUMC staff who have just completed initial orientation training see the Patient Contact or Blood & Body Fluid Contact courses listed once they take the Profile, even though they do not need to complete that online course until it is close to the anniversary of the date they completed orientation.